EXCLUSIVE-Japan to trim annual govt bond issuance next fiscal year - sources

 By Takaya Yamaguchi

-Of the total, issuance of JGBs with maturity of 40 years will be increased by 600 billion yen from the current fiscal year to 3 trillion yen, the sources said.
+Of the total, the government is considering increasing issuance of JGBs with maturity of 40 years by 600 billion yen from the current fiscal year to 3 trillion yen, the officials said, in a nod to solid demand from investors hunting for yield amid years of ultra-low interest rates.

 ($1 = 108.6400 yen)